rpwachowski/BitFiddle/README.md

 ### License

-BitFiddle is distributed the MIT license.
+BitFiddle is distributed under the MIT license.
 See `LICENSE` for more information.